An Interview with the Author of “Ava Helen Pauling: Partner, Activist, Visionary.”

 The Pauling family in Sweden for the Nobel Chemistry Prize ceremony, 1954.
 Crellin stands second from left.

-Following high school, Crellin began his university studies at Reed College in Portland, Oregon, where he intended to major in chemistry, but ended up graduating with a degree in biology.
+Following high school, Crellin followed his sister’s example and began studies at Reed College in Portland, Oregon, where he intended to major in chemistry, but ended up graduating with a degree in biology.
 At Reed, Crellin generally enjoyed himself a great deal, reading books about chemistry and physics, while diving into courses in mathematics and genetics.
-Crellin was also active theater at Reed, most notably playing a role in “The Mikado,” a comic opera set in Japan.
-Throughout his first couple of years, he hinted at the possibility of changing his major to philosophy or another discipline in the liberal arts because he no longer felt interested in chemistry but intended to go to medical school after graduation.
+Crellin was also active in theater, most notably playing a role in “The Mikado,” a comic opera set in Japan.
+Throughout his first couple of years, he hinted at the possibility of changing his major to philosophy or another discipline in the liberal arts because he no longer felt interested in chemistry, intending instead to go to medical school after graduation.
 In the end he stayed in the sciences, a decision that surely pleased his parents.

 Lucy Neilan Mills and Crellin Pauling on their wedding day, 1956.